CO Oxidation on Pt(111)¶

 Part I: Build the Final-State Guess for NEB¶

-The notebook defines a simple final-state guess by taking a relaxed coadsorbed structure and moving the oxygen atom from O2 that is second-closest to C to a shorter C-O distance, while keeping the atom ordering unchanged.
+From the relaxed coadsorbed structure move the oxygen atom from O2 that is second-closest to C to a shorter C-O distance, while keeping the atom ordering unchanged.

 Prepare the final structure¶